jayamaalathy-datascience/thesis-project/README.md

 main.py

-Main function to train a ResNet model on a custom dataset.
+To train a ResNet model on a custom dataset.

-    This function performs the following steps:
+    Performs the following tasks:
     1. Loads a dataset with random data and targets.
     2. Initializes a DataLoader for batching and shuffling the dataset.
     3. Loads a ResNet model with a specified number of output classes.